Zoomed Image

 Prerequisites

-• The results screen must have a tree panel visible on the left side.
+• The results screen must have a tree panel on the left (Category Group, Location, Department, etc.).
+Grids without a tree panel do not support drag and drop.

-• You must have permission to modify the classification field associated with the tree (e.g., Location, Category).
+• You need permission to modify the classification field the tree represents (for example Location or Category).

 How to Use Drag and Drop

-1. Select the assets to reclassify in the results screen.
+1. Open a results grid with a tree panel, for example Asset > Asset List.
+Select the assets to reclassify.
 See Selecting Assets for selection techniques.

-2. Click and hold on one of the selected records, then drag across to the target tree node on the left.
+2. Click and hold on one of the selected rows, then drag across to the target tree node on the left.
+While dragging, xAssets shows a "Moving N records" summary of what is being dragged:

 Screenshot

-1. Release the mouse button on the target node.
-A dialog appears showing the available actions:
+1. Release the mouse button over the target node.
+A confirmation dialog appears with the actions available for that drop target:

 Screenshot

-Move Changes the classification field to match the target node (e.g., moves the asset to the new location)
+A classification tree node (Location, Category, Department, etc.) Move Changes the classification field to match the target node (e.g. moves the asset to the new location)

-Financial Transfer Moves the asset and creates financial transfer transactions (used when the move has accounting implications)
+A classification tree node Financial Transfer Moves the asset and additionally creates the financial transfer transactions for the move (used when the change has accounting implications)

-Create Relationship Creates a parent-child relationship between the dropped assets and the target node's asset
+Another asset row (in views that support parent/child) Create Relationship Creates a parent-child relationship between the dropped assets and the asset you dropped them on

 When to Use Each Action

-• Move is the most common choice for IT asset management.
-Use it when you simply need to change where an asset is classified -- for example, moving a laptop from "London Office" to "Manchester Office" in the location tree.
+• Move is the everyday choice for reclassifying assets -- for example, moving a laptop from "Florida" to "London" in the Location tree.

-• Financial Transfer is needed only when the move has financial implications (e.g., inter-departmental charge-back).
-This option creates the accounting transactions required for your financial records.
-In most IT-only installations, you will not need this.
+• Financial Transfer is only needed when the move has financial implications (e.g. an inter-departmental charge-back).
+It creates the accounting transactions your finance team needs.
+Most IT-only installations will not use this.

-• Create Relationship is used to build parent-child links.
-For example, dragging a monitor onto a desktop PC to record that the monitor belongs to that PC.
+• Create Relationship builds parent-child links by dropping one asset onto another, for example dragging a monitor onto a desktop PC to record that the monitor belongs to it.
 See Parent Child Relationships.

-Tip: Drag and drop works with multiple selected assets.
-Select a group of assets first, then drag any one of them to the tree node -- all selected assets will be reclassified.
+Tip: Drag and drop works with multiple selected assets at once.
+Select a group of rows first, then drag any one of the selected rows to the tree node -- the whole selection moves together.